finom/vovk/README.md

 It looks better (even though it still looks wrong) but the code inside these files make you write too many `if` conditions and will definitely make your code less readable.
 To make this documentation shorter, let me rely on your imagination.

-### A Potential Solution: Pairing Next.js with NestJS
+### A potential solution: Pairing Next.js with NestJS

 Last few years I solved the problem above by combining Next.js and NestJS framework in one project.
 Next.js was used as a front-end framework and NestJS was used as back-end framework.
 Unfortunately this solution requires to spend resources on additional code and deployment management: